trampgeek/moodle-qtype_coderunner/Readme.md

 #### Note for enthusiasts only.

-Version 3.1 no-longer allows a question to have both a per-test template and a combinator template: questions must have one or the other.
+Versions from 3.1 onwards no-longer allows a question to have both a per-test template and a combinator template: questions must have one or the other.
 In upgrading from Version 3.0 and earlier, the combinator template is used if "Enable combinator" was set or a combinator template grader is being used, otherwise the per-test template is used.
 This should not change the behaviour of the question *provided* the two templates are consistent in the sense that running